Do I have thrush? Can I give it to my lover?

 - Leukoplakia — an irritation of the mouth, which can sometimes cause a white-coated tongue

 So, do you need to cross kissing off your list for the time being?
-While thrush is considered a non-communicable disease, kissing can technically spread the yeast from the kisser’s (your) mouth to the kissee’s (your mate) mouth.
-This does not necessarily mean that the kissee will develop a yeast infection because thrush is an opportunistic infection.
+While thrush is considered a non-communicable disease, kissing can technically spread the yeast from your mouth to your mate's.
+This doesn't necessarily mean that your partner's infected because thrush is an opportunistic infection.
 This means that whether an infection occurs or not depends on the conditions of the environment in which the yeast reside.
-So, although someone with thrush will not directly transmit it through kissing, you're wise to think of placing a hold on smooches until you can confirm the cause of your white tongue, just in case your condition can in fact be spread through kissing.
+So, although someone with thrush may not directly transmit it through kissing, you're wise to consider placing a hold on smooches until you can confirm the cause of your white tongue, just in case your condition could, in fact, be spread through kissing.